MicrosoftDocs/microsoft-salescopilot-docs/articles/open-app.md

 ### Pin the Sales app in Outlook

-To keep Sales app visible as you navigate through your emails and meetings, you can pin the app so that the app pane remains open.
+To keep the Sales app visible as you navigate through your emails and meetings, you can pin the app so that the app pane remains open.

 - To pin the app, select the pushpin icon: :::image type="icon" source="media/pin-app.png" border="false":::.
 - To unpin the app, select the pushpin icon again: :::image type="icon" source="media/unpin-app.png" border="false":::.

 You can pin the app only in the classic Outlook or in the new Outlook when Microsoft 365 Copilot is not installed.
 When Microsoft 365 Copilot is installed, the app is integrated with the Microsoft 365 Copilot side pane.

-## Access Sales app in Teams
+## Access the Sales app in Teams

 Backed by AI, the Sales app in Teams provides recommendations and information to help you stay connected to your customers, minimize data entry, and personalize your engagements to close deals faster with higher win rates.
 Get a deeper understanding of your customers' needs from transcribed call summaries with conversation intelligence, and take the right action at the right time with automatically generated follow-ups.

 > [!NOTE]
-> Sales app is accessible within the Microsoft Teams mobile app.
+> the Sales app is accessible within the Microsoft Teams mobile app.
 You can open the personal app, and use message extensions to search and share CRM records.

 To know how call recording is utilized, see [Learn More - Call or Meeting Recording](learn-more-call-meeting-recording.md).

-You can access Sales app using any of the following options:
+You can access the Sales app using any of the following options:

 ### Message extensions